wdlkmpx/gmrun/README.md

    A small window appears, allowing you to select from:

        - netscape
-       - netscape-communicator
        - netscape-navigator
        - netstat

    That is because all these executables have the same prefix, "nets".
 You type TAB twice to get to the third element ("netscape-navigator").
-Now, if you want to add a parameter such as "-url http://blah.blah.org" you can press SPACE (the list disappears, and a SPACE is inserted after the netscape-navigator).
+Now, if you want to add a parameter, press SPACE (the list disappears, and a SPACE is inserted after the netscape-navigator).

-3. If you accidentally pressed TAB more than you wanted (in that small window, described above) you can use UP / DOWN arrows to select the right completion.
+   You can use UP / DOWN arrows to select the right completion.

-4. - ESC closes the completion window, leaving the selected text in the entry.
+3. - ESC closes the completion window, leaving the selected text in the entry.
    - HOME / END - the same, but clears the selection.
    - SPACE - the same, but clears the selection and appends one space.
    - Pressing ENTER (anytime) runs the command that is written in the entry.